Complaint by ICICI insider forced board to probe Chanda Kochhar

-THE LATEST anonymous complaint against the MD and CEO of ICICI Bank, Chanda Kochhar, which forced the organisation’s board to institute an enquiry to probe the allegations of a possible quid pro quo, is likely to have come from within the bank.
+The latest anonymous complaint against the MD and CEO of ICICI Bank, Chanda Kochhar, which forced the organisation’s board to institute an enquiry to probe the allegations of a possible quid pro quo, is likely to have come from within the bank.

 The whistleblower’s complaint is the third against the ICICI Bank CEO.
 Arvind Gupta, an investor, had previously lodged two complaints — on an alleged conflict of interest and code-of-conduct violation by Kochhar while sanctioning loans to the Videocon group in 2016 and on dealings with the Essar group in 2018.